 The sun shines high from its perch in the sky.
 I remember riding my bike through the alley when I was a child, when I slipped and fell and skinned my knees and hands.

 But, she says.
 What if the woman who owns the necklace sees me?
 What if she sees me with it on?
 And what if she says it was me who stole it?
 What then?

 I say, And?
 What then?

-Gogo laughs and put the diamonds around her neck.
+Gogo laughs and puts the diamonds around her neck.
 She’ll wear them all day.
 But not on special occasions – with t-shirts and sneakers and jeans, because, she says, it’s all about balance.

 The air is cool in the fall.
 We cook soup on the stove, roast apples we picked from the trees outside of the city.
 We wear sweatshirts outside.
 If the hands of the creator were to lift this weight from my shoulders, I would fly over red-gold trees and see the city as it was meant to be seen.